Parent Advocacy Handbook: Thinking Beyond High School

 - The Fiske Guide to Colleges

-Students must apply for admission to four-year colleges including personal essays; admissions testing (either the SAT or the ACE); teacher and counselor recommendations; and a high school transcript.
+Students must apply for admission to four-year colleges.
+Applications may require personal essays; admissions testing (either the SAT or the ACT); teacher and counselor recommendations; and a high school transcript.
 Students apply to most four-year colleges in the fall of 12th grade.

 Four year colleges and universities vary in price, with public institutions (such as state universities) being less expensive than private colleges and universities.
-Many parents are overwhelmed by the cost of college.
-Some pay for college including savings and scholarships, grants, and loans.
-Families with fewer resources are eligible for greater financial help.
+Many parents are overwhelmed by the possible cost of college.
+It is important to know that there are many ways to pay for college including savings and financial assistance (scholarships, grants, and loans).
+Families with fewer resources are eligible for greater financial assistance.

-Some colleges and universities finance college in full, with no loans, for students who meet financial need requirements.
+Financial aid is available from many universities based on family financial need.
+Some colleges anduniversities have committed to financing college in full, with no loans, for students who meet need requirements.
+Scholarships also are available to students through colleges and universities, and private and non-profit business and organizations.
 Families interested in applying for financial help must complete the Free Application for Federal Student Aid (FAFSA) online.
-Other colleges and universities also require you to apply through the College Board’s College Scholarship Service (CSS).
+Some colleges and universities also require the College Board’s College Scholarship Service (CSS).
 These applications are used to determine how much students and their families are able to contribute to the cost of college.

 For more information about colleges and universities, speak with your student’s counselor and the College and Career Specialist at your high school.